Adventurous overnight & day camps for children and families!

 Eagle Bluff’s kitchen can cater for campers with special dietary requirements, like allergies or vegetarian preferences.
-Just make sure to clearly indicate your camper’s needs on their medical or registration forms.
+Just make sure to clearly indicate your camper’s needs in their health profile on CampDoc.
 Our campus is peanut free.

 Does my camper get to go on a ropes course?